1st Cavalry Division Horse Cavalry Detachment: History

 In 1943, at the height of World War II, the 1st Cavalry Division disposed of its remaining horses.
 The Horse Cavalry Detachment was activated 29 years later, in 1972.
 It is one of seven horse-mounted units remaining in the U.S. Army.

 In 2014 the first woman to lead the detachment, Captain Elizabeth R. Rascon, assumed command.

+On 2 July 2025 the Army announced that the Military Working Equid program that includes the 1st Cavalry Division Horse Cavalry Detachment will cease operations and associated assets (MWEs) will be transferred, adopted, or donated within one year.
+The Army stated "This initiative will save the Army $2 million annually and will allow the funds and Soldiers dedicated to MWE programs to be redirected to readiness and warfighting priorities."